 SIIL monitors emerging risks, including the financial risk from the impact of climate change and has a plan in place that is monitored by the Risk Committee.
+A climate change champion was nominated during the year.

 There are no other material risks to the capital position of SIIL, full analysis of the material risk exposures can be found in the ORSA.